-I was at a conference in Florida, and there I got the opportunity to listen to a lecture in which the book „The Sociopath Next Door – The Unscrupulous: Their Lies, Tactics, and Tricks“ by Martha Stout was recommended.
-The name stuck with me afterward and I went out and bought it.
+I was at a conference in Florida, and there I got the opportunity to listen to a lecture in which the book “The Sociopath Next Door – The Unscrupulous: Their Lies, Tactics, and Tricks” by Martha Stout.
+The name stuck with me afterward, and I went out and bought it.

 According to US psychologists, to find out if someone is a narcissist without having to deal with extensive psychological tests, the mere questioning it is proof enough.
-More than 2,200 volunteers were interviewed in this survey.
-The result was amazing, and it showed that direct demand was the easiest way to identify narcissists
+The scientists interviewed more than 2,200 volunteers in this survey.
+The result was terrific, and it showed that direct demand was the easiest way to identify narcissists

 Could you imagine out here in the world, people exiting among us who have no sense of conscience or empathy?

 I couldn’t – or only with great difficulty.
 But I recognize them now.
 Such people were in my life and are still active in the lives of some of my clients.
 I have given them a name: ice flowers.
 I can always remember the foggy windows from my childhood and the frost that builds up in winter.
 Ice flowers live only at night, in the dark.
 They are beautiful, cold and unapproachable, because warmth and closeness dissolves them, and turns them into banal water or air – just like sociopaths

 Sociopaths will not change.